RESQ Wildlife Vet Internship

 ACCOMMODATION

-Volunteers on either the Veterinary or Wildlife Husbandry Project at RESQ Charitable Trust will be hosted at either of the following accommodation options based on space and availability.
-Both accommodations are designed to provide a comfortable and enriching stay.
+Volunteers on the Veterinary or Wildlife Husbandry Project at RESQ Charitable Trust will be provided with comfortable and enriching accommodation at the RESQ Centre.

-Both accommodation options are designed to ensure that volunteers have a comfortable and enjoyable stay.
-These options allow volunteers to focus fully on their important work with wildlife, knowing that they have a welcoming place to rest and recharge.
+Our accommodation is designed to ensure that volunteers have a comfortable and enjoyable stay, allowing them to focus fully on their important work with wildlife, knowing they have a welcoming place to relax and recharge.

 LOCATION